 About GISS

-Current research at GISS, under the direction of Dr. James Hansen, emphasizes a broad study of Global Change, which is an interdisciplinary initiative addressing natural and man-made changes in our environment that occur on various time scales — from one-time forcings such as volcanic explosions, to seasonal/annual effects such as El Niño, and on up to the millennia of ice ages — and that affect the habitability of our planet.
+The institute's early study of the Earth and planetary atmospheres using data collected by satellites and space probes eventually led to GISS becoming a leading center of atmospheric modeling and of climate change.
+Led by Dr. James E. Hansen from 1981 to 2013, research at GISS emphasized a broad study of global change, which is an interdisciplinary initiative addressing natural and man-made changes in our environment that occur on various time scales — from one-time forcings such as volcanic explosions, to seasonal/annual effects such as El Niño, and on up to the millennia of ice ages — and that affect the habitability of our planet.
+In 2014, Dr. Gavin A. Schmidt was named chief of GISS.

 A key objective of GISS research is prediction of atmospheric and climate changes in the 21st century.
 The research combines analysis of comprehensive global datasets with global models of atmospheric, land surface, and oceanic processes.
 Study of past climate change on Earth and of other planetary atmospheres serves as a useful tool in assessing our general understanding of the atmosphere and its evolution.

-Program areas at GISS may be roughly divided into the categories of climate forcings, model development, Earth observations, radiation, atmospheric chemistry, climate impacts, paleoclimate, planetary atmospheres, and astrophysics and other disciplines.
-Due to the interconnections between these topics, most GISS personnel are engaged in research in several of these areas.
+Program areas at GISS may be roughly divided into the categories of climate forcings; climate model development; Earth observations; atmospheric radiation; atmospheric chemistry; climate impacts; planetary atmospheres, exoplanets, and astrobiology; paleoclimate; and other disciplines.
+Due to the interconnections, most GISS personnel engage in research in several of these areas.

-GISS works cooperatively with area universities and research organizations, most especially with Columbia University.
-Many of our personnel are members of Columbia's Earth Institute, Center for Climate Systems Research (CCSR), Department of Earth and Environmental Sciences, and/or Department of Applied Physics and Applied Mathematics.
-We also collaborate with researchers at Columbia's Lamont-Doherty Earth Observatory and with researchers and educators at the American Museum of Natural History.
+GISS works cooperatively with area universities and research organizations, most notably with Columbia University.
+Many of our personnel are members or adjuncts of Columbia's Climate School, Center for Climate Systems Research (CCSR), Department of Applied Physics and Applied Mathematics, or Department of Earth and Environmental Sciences.
+We also collaborate with researchers and educators at Columbia's Lamont-Doherty Earth Observatory, the City College of New York, the American Museum of Natural History, New York University, Stony Brook University, and elsewhere.

 Contact